 For example, in 2012, we completed Study 201, a U.S.-based Phase IIb 12 person clinical trial for eteplirsen at 30 mg/kg and 50 mg/kg.
 Following completion of this study, we initiated Study 202, an ongoing open label extension study with the same participants from Study 201.
 These trials were initiated, in part, to further demonstrate efficacy and safety, including the production of dystrophin, and explore and identify a more consistently effective dose that may be more appropriate for future clinical trials.
-While Studies 201 and 202 met their primary endpoints at weeks 24 and 48 respectively, and results reported for weeks 62, 74 and 84 were positive, we cannot assure you that data from the ongoing open label extension study will be sufficient for regulatory approval or will continue to be positive through the remaining study period.
-If these data are not sufficient to demonstrate safety and efficacy to regulators, do not continue to demonstrate safety and efficacy through the remainder of Study 202, or are insufficient to identify a consistently effective dose, we expect we will need to engage in discussions with regulatory authorities about the design and subsequent execution of any further studies which may be required.
+While Studies 201 and 202 met their primary endpoints at weeks 24 and 48 respectively, and results reported for weeks 62, 74, 84 and 96 supported stabilization of disease progression, we cannot assure you that data from the ongoing open label extension study will be sufficient for regulatory approval or will continue to be positive through the remaining study period.
+If these extension data are not sufficient to identify a consistently effective dose, we expect we will need to engage in discussions with regulatory authorities about the design and subsequent execution of any further studies that may be required.
 Regulatory authorities might require more extensive information or preclinical or clinical trials than anticipated.
-Such clinical trials might include additional open label "extension studies" for all participants, who have previously received eteplirsen, as well as other participants ( e.g., non-ambulatory participants), additional placebo-controlled "pivotal" study or studies, or additional trials before conducting a pivotal trial or trials of the product candidate.
-Any additional studies required by regulatory authorities would increase our costs and delay commercialization of eteplirsen.
+Such clinical trials might include additional open label "extension studies" for all participants, who have previously received eteplirsen, as well as other participants ( e.g., non-ambulatory participants), additional placebo-controlled "pivotal" study or studies, or additional trials or trials of the product candidate.
+Any additional requirements for regulatory approval would increase our costs and delay submissions, studies and commercialization of eteplirsen.
 Even if we conform to any guidance regulatory authorities provide, it does not guarantee receipt of marketing approval, even if we believe our preclinical and clinical trials are successful.